ackertyson/dock-ops/README.md

 3. `rake` (or, if you don't have Rake, `gem build dock-ops.gemspec`)

-4. `rake install` (or, if you don't have Rake, `sudo gem install dock-ops`)
+4. `rake install` (or, if you don't have Rake, `sudo gem install -l dock-ops`)

 ## Testing

+(Requires `sudo gem install minitest-reporters`)

 `rake test`

 ## Usage

 Commands should be run from within your project directory (just as you would run normal Docker commands).
+Defaults to "development" mode if none is explicitly specified (see MODES below).

 `dock COMMAND [OPTIONS]`